About me

 Nowadays she continues to be inventive, and her methods and choice of ingredients can be a little maverick at times… until other bloggers copy and follow.

-Take Lupin, for example, Antya was the first keto blogger to use it within a keto context, and she was vilified, criticised and abused by many fellow bloggers, worldwide, for using something that “wasn’t keto”.
+Take Lupin flour, for example, Antya was the first keto blogger to use it within a keto context, and she was vilified, criticised and rebuked by many fellow bloggers, worldwide, for using something that “wasn’t keto”.
 Fast forward to 2026 and you will find that many, many low carb and keto bloggers are now using lupin flour for all sorts of dishes.

 Variety is Key to Keto Success